muhammed-kn/Movie-Database-Rest-API-Backend/README.md

 ## Table of Contents:
 It contains project folder and requirments.txt and a postman collections files
 ## Installation:
-First clone the project and create a virtual environment and install requirements.txt then run the project.
+First clone the project and create a virtual environment and install requirements.txt
 ## Usage:
 To check the API endpoint intstall postman and import two files inside the postman folder. there are two type of collection 1.
 Auth movie collections and 2. movie collection. in Auth collection pass access token along with the request as bearer token.